jhirner/LMS-migrator/README.md

 6. Upload the updated Common Cartridge file to your LMS. **Important:** Always double-check that names, due dates, and other parameters were modified the way that you expected.

 7. That's it!
 Feel free to reach out if you have any feedback!

+## Reaching out
+If you find LMS Migrator valuable, or if you're interested in contributing, please reach out to say so.
+Contact information is listed on [the author's GitHub page].(https://github.com/jhirner)